Two statistical problems for multivariate mixture distributions: A distributional discrepancy for model-based clusterings

 \subsection{Introduction}

-The problem of comparing two different partitions of a finite set of observations is an important classical problem in the clustering literature.
-There is a large amount of work on the subject with several different proposals.
-Our aim in this section is to propose a new approach to this problem.
-We consider not only the cluster labels assigned by the clustering algorithm but also the distribution of the resulting groups.
-Note that we do not address the general problem of model-based clustering, which is a broad topic (see \citep{FR2002} and \citep {BBS2014}).
+The problem of comparing two different partitions of a finite set of observations is a classical topic in the clustering literature.
+A large number of indices have been proposed for that purpose, including the Rand index, the adjusted Rand index, the Jaccard index, the Dunn index, the silhouette index, and the Xie--Beni index, among others; see, for instance, \citep{AB73} and \citep{FM83}.

-The most popular measures are given by the Rand index \citep{Ra71}, the adjusted Rand index (Hubert and Arabie \citep{HA85}), the Jaccard index, the Dunn index, the silhouette index, and the Xie--Beni index among others.
-See for instance the reviews by Arabie and Boorman \citep{AB73}, Fowlkes and Mallows \citep{FM83} among others.
-More recently Youness and Saporta \citep{YS10} proposed a different approach to the problem.
-Most of these existing indices lack real mathematical analysis, and almost no information exists about their distribution, see \citep{Me07}.
-Also, the problem becomes harder for high-dimensional data.
-Our model-based approach provides a good interpretation of this measure in terms of the underlying unknown distributions.
+Our aim in this section is slightly different.
+We do not introduce a direct metric on partitions.
+Instead, we compare the fitted mixture distributions associated with two model-based clusterings.
+Thus, the object of comparison is distributional rather than purely combinatorial.
+This yields a model-based distributional discrepancy with a natural interpretation in terms of the underlying probability measures.

+More precisely, let $P$ and $Q$ denote the fitted mixture distributions associated with two model-based clustering procedures.
+We compare $P$ and $Q$ through one-dimensional projections and aggregate projection-wise Kolmogorov--Smirnov discrepancies.
+If the induced mixture distributions are close, then the corresponding clusterings can be regarded as close from a model-based distributional viewpoint.
+Throughout this section, the theoretical results are stated under the assumption that both fitted distributions belong to the same mixture class with a common number $m$ of components.
+Extending the theory to different numbers of components is beyond the scope of the present paper.

 On the other hand, a probabilistic model used quite often in Bayesian statistics as well in cluster analysis is to consider that the data are generated by a mixture of multivariate normal distributions.
 Indeed, a popular and well-studied clustering method is to use Gaussian mixture models (GMM) for data clustering (model-based clustering).
 One can perform hard clustering or soft clustering.
 For hard clustering the GMM model assigns each datum to the component that maximizes the component posterior probability, given the datum, and each datum is assigned to only one cluster.
 Soft clustering assigns each instance a probability of belonging to a cluster.
 See for instance Gormley et al.\ \citep{GMR23} for details.